What is an Epilogue Explained: Definition & Tips for Writers

 Recommended read: The epilogue of The Handmaid’s Tale is a transcript of a symposium recorded 200 years after the story has ended, which is being held to discuss the story of Offred — the protagonist and narrator.
 It frames the fictional events of the novel into a discussion of moral relativism and ends with the line, “Are there any questions?” — turning the end of the epilogue into an invitation for discussion.

-Compensates for a weak ending
+DON'T: Compensate for a weak ending

 Your epilogue can have many purposes: it can tie something up, hint at a sequel, or provide additional development a theme or character.
 But it should not take the place of your story’s ending or supplement a weak denouement.
 Just think of the word epilogue itself to remember this point, advises Oxford University Press editor, Hannah Hirst-Dunton: “The prefix 'epi-' means 'added' or 'next to,' and text labelled as an epilogue should definitely bear that in mind!”

-Leaves nothing to the imagination
+DON'T: Leave nothing to the imagination

 “The End” is a closing line that might work in fairytales, but in a full-length novel, putting such a firm note of finality on your story can be an unpleasant break in the fourth wall.
 The best sense a writer can give a reader at the end of a book is that the story lives on — that the characters and their lives are so rich, you can’t help but imagine what paths they take after the last page is finished.
-So don’t use an epilogue to to tie a knot on every single thread of your story; leave a few loose so that we can come back to them and continue to imagine where they lead later.
+So don’t use an epilogue to tie a knot on every single thread of your story; leave a few loose so that we can come back to them and continue to imagine where they lead later.

-Provides extraneous details
+DON'T: Provide extraneous details

 We like the way Allister Thompson puts it: “If there’s nothing else to say, don’t be tempted to say it!”
 Perhaps another way to put it is that if there’s nothing important to say, don’t say it.
 Sure, you could go on explaining where your characters are 10 years into the future, but if this doesn’t significantly contribute to the reader’s understanding of the story, characters, or their world — leave it be.
 Tacking an epilogue onto an already substantial ending can set your readers up for an anticlimactic letdown.

-Whether you’re writing a “Happily Ever After” or a “to be continued…” epilogue, just be sure to go forward with confidence.
+Whether you’re writing a “Happily Ever After” or a “To be continued…” epilogue, just be sure to go forward with confidence.
 If you doubt its necessity, it’s a strong sign it doesn’t need to be there.
 Either way, don’t overwrite, trust your readers, and you’ll surely have them sighing when they flip the final page and remember that “parting is such sweet sorrow.”

 What are some of your favorite epilogues?
 How do you feel they contributed to your understanding or enjoyment of the story?
 Leave any thoughts or questions in the comments below!